Comparing N95, KN95, and FFP2 Respirator MasksBielcor

 N95 Mask Meaning

-A N95 level mask must be proven to be able to filter out 95% or more of non-oil airborne particles.
-They will typically have headbands/ straps instead of ear loops.
+An N95 level mask filters out 95% of non-oil airborne particles.
+Typically they will have two headbands straps instead of ear loops.
 This makes them more effective at not only directly filtering out particles through the mask but preventing leakage around the mask.

 Best Practices for Properly Wearing a Mask

-How you use a mask is just as important as getting a quality mask.
+How you use a respirator mask is just as important as getting a quality mask.

-● Consider wearing a secondary layer of protection, such as a cloth mask on top of your N95 mask, or N99 dust mask, but NEVER for a KN95 mask
+- Consider wearing a secondary layer of protection, a cloth mask on top of your N95 mask or N99 mask, but NEVER for a KN95 mask

-N95 and KN95 masks are not designed to be reusable or washable.
-Like any sanitary healthcare setting, these are disposable face masks which should be replaced and changed regularly.
+N95 and KN95 masks are not reusable.
+Like in any sanitary healthcare setting.
+Disposable masks are changed out regularly.

 Finding N95 Masks for Sale

-Do not fall for price gouging, or fake masks.
+Do not fall for price gouging or fake masks.
 According to the CDC, “60% of KN95 masks in the United States are counterfeit.”
-Many popular brand names have been copied as counterfeits.
+Many popular brand names are counterfeit.

 Instead of trying to navigate and evaluate masks on Amazon or third-party sites, it is wisest to be sure that you are always purchasing your N95 masks directly from the manufacturer.
-Authentic and certified masks will both have an approval number in this format, 84A-7719, and will be listed as approved on the CDC website.
+Authentic has an approval number in this format, 84A-7719.
+CDC has a list of certified n95 masks.

-N95 masks are those which have been certified to meet United States standards for healthcare and workplace safety, as well as emergencies like viral pandemics, wildfires and volcanoes.
+N95 masks have been certified to meet United States standards for healthcare and workplace safety, as well as emergencies like viral pandemics, wildfires, and volcanoes.
 This is the global gold standard, often exceeding similar international standards for masks in other countries.

-Secure your N95 masks now, for this pandemic, and the next emergency.
-Just be sure you are buying authentic masks directly from approved manufacturers.
+Secure your N95 masks and N99 masks now, for this pandemic, and the next emergency.
+Just be sure you are buying authentic masks directly from approved manufacturers such as Bielcor!